Imranazeb/MouseBotGUI/README.md

 This program will emulate at random time intervals mouse clicks on a specified location on the screen.

-Download the main.exe to use.
+Download the main.exe to use. (scroll to bottom)

 **IMPORTANT:** The browser will recognize it as an uncommon file and you will have to choose 'keep anyway' option.
 Also, your anti-virus will categorize this program as a risk because it is an executable. ***It will need to be marked safe and added to antivirus exceptions.
 When run, windows may block it and you need to choose more options>run anyway.*** (This needs to be done only once.)
 Rest assured this is not a virus and source code can be accessed [here](https://github.com/Imranazeb/MouseBotGUI/blob/master/main.py)